dariocanoh/lide-docs/classes/listbox.rst

 	Note that this does not cause any command events to be emitted nor does it deselect any other items in the controls which support multiple selections.

-	**Parameters**
-    nSelect		   The string position to select, starting from zero.

 ======  ============================================================================================
  nil_ 	 Listbox:setSelection( number_ nSelect )
 ======  ============================================================================================